Self Care (song): Commercial performance

 In the United States, "Self Care" debuted at number 24 on the Billboard Bubbling Under Hot 100, and peaked at number 5 on the chart dated August 18, 2018.
 After Miller's death in September 2018, "Self Care" was propelled to number 33 on the US Billboard Hot 100, surpassing "Loud" (2012; number 53) as his highest-charting song as lead artist at the time.
 It also reached his highest peak as lead artist in Australia at number 83 on the ARIA Charts, in Canada at number 38 on the Canadian Hot 100, and in the United Kingdom at number 61 on the UK Singles Chart.
 His peaks set by "Self Care" were later surpassed by "Good News" in 2020.
-In September 2021, "Self Care" was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data in excess of three million units in the United States.
+In December 2024, "Self Care" was certified 6× platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data in excess of six million units in the United States.